polterguy/phosphorusfive/core/p5.ajax/README.md

 The above comes with some consequences though, which is that the resource consumption on the server, increases for each session object that connects to it simultaneously.
-To prevent a single client from exhausting your server's resources entirely, p5.ajax stores only the last 5 used ViewState page objects per session.
+To prevent a single client from exhausting your server's resources entirely, p5.ajax stores only the last 5 used ViewState page objects per session by default.
+This value can be configured though, through your web.config.

 Out of the box, without tweaking the library, this means that it is best suited for building single page web _"apps"_, where you don't have an extreme amount of simultaneous users, and most users would only request one or two pages at the same time.
-As a general rule, I'd suggest using p5.ajax for building enterprise apps, without too many simultaneous users, and not for instance; Social media websites, such as Facebook or Twitter, for the above mentioned reasons.
+As a general rule, I'd suggest using p5.ajax for building enterprise apps, without too many simultaneous users, and not for instance social media websites, such as Facebook or Twitter, for the above mentioned reasons.

 Another consequence, is that (by default), only 5 simultaneous tabs are tolerated at the same time, for each session object.
 If the user opens up a sixth tab,